 assBe honest: news that Canonical is shuttering its Ubuntu One cloud storage service came as a shock, right?

-But the promise of some free space and a means of syncing to it through the desktop does not mean they’re all equal, or worthy of entrusting with your data.
-Which alternatives are worth pursuing?
-Let’s take a look.
+But the promise of free space and a GUI for syncing to the desktop doesn’t mean they’re all equal – or worthy of entrusting with your data.

 Dropbox